OddsMonkey logo

 • Contently is a freelance network and content marketing platform which boasts some of the world’s top brands.

 You don’t need to have any formal qualifications in order to become a freelance copywriter.
-While this is fantastic in terms of there not being a barrier, it also means that anyone who thinks they can write can write copy.
-And this isn’t always the case.
-You might not need copywriting qualifications, but you do need a very particular set of skills.
-Skills you have acquired over a very long career.
-Skills that make you a nightmare for people like…wait a moment…
+While this is fantastic in terms of there not being a barrier, it also means that anyone who thinks they can write can write copy but this isn’t always the case.

 As well as being able to read and write to a high standard, you’ll also need to have a range of other skills in order to be a successful freelance copywriter.